NoeBerdoz/odoo14-dev/learn_odoo.md

 ## Creating a module manually
-You need to add a __init__.py file at the root of the module telling odoo what to init The init files are letting our module aware of the file it have to handle The __manifest__.py file is used to create the module base information
+You need to add an __init__.py file at the root of the module telling odoo what to init The init files are letting our module aware of the file it has to handle The __manifest__.py file is used to create the module base information

 The base tree of the module should be so: